dagger/dagger/docs/current/sdk/go/guides/544174-multistage-build.md

 - Include the build artifact from the builder image in the new container by replacing the container's filesystem with the original filesystem plus the build artifact
 - Set the entrypoint to our application so that the application is executed by default when the container is run

-Now that we have a slimmed down production image, it can be pushed to a registry and deployed!
+The final optimized image can now be pushed to a registry and deployed!